Tommy-Lim/travel-planner/README.md

 ## Why?

-While prospecting multiple cities for a winter getaway, I found myself collecting an overwhelming number of tabs to compare current and historical weather, and flight cost info (flight feature in progress).
+While prospecting multiple cities for a winter getaway, I found myself collecting an overwhelming number of tabs to compare current and historical weather, and flight cost info.

 Many sites and apps offer the ability to view weekly or 10-day forecasts for multiple cities, but none offered the ability to also compare historical averages over a period (what you might really want if looking for a vacation).